marinacent/1.1-Herencia-i-polimorfisme/README.md

 Acces project repository: cd 1.1-Herencia-i-polimorfisme

-Each exercise is a separate project (Next time I can put everything in the same project).
+Each exercise is a separate project.

 ▶️ Run